Glyntaff: Education

-Glyntaff is the location of the University of South Wales' Glyntaff Campus, which houses the Department for Health, Sport and Social Science (HESAS); including Glamorgan's Police Science Centre and Glamorgan Centre for Art & Design Technology.
+Glyntaff is the location of the University of South Wales, formerly University of Glamorgan, Polytechnic of Wales' Glyntaff Campus, which houses the Department for Health, Sport and Social Science (HESAS); including Glamorgan's Police Science Centre and Glamorgan Centre for Art & Design Technology.

 Places of worship

 The parish church of St Mary's is on Glyntaff Road in the village.

 Other information

 Also Glyntaff Crematorium (pictured), the first such facility in Wales when opened in 1924, is located in this village.
 It is run by Rhondda Cynon Taf County Borough Council.

 Glyntaff was served between 1904 and 1932 by Glyntaff Halt railway station on the Pontypridd, Caerphilly and Newport Railway.